 University of Cambridge, Centre for the Study of Existential Risk

-Fixed-term: The funds for this post are available for 3 years from the start date in the first instance.
+The funds for this post are available for 36 months in the first instance.

 *How to apply*